-But at the end of the day, the CEO is the one signing off on marketing budgets and calling the shots that affects the work that every Marketing department does.
-It's essential that the CEO understand what Marketing is really bringing to the table.
+But at the end of the day, the CEO is the one signing off on marketing budgets and calling the shots that affect the work that every marketing department does.
+It's essential that the CEO understand what marketing is really bringing to the table.

 1. Sales and Marketing Alignment

-There's a constant battle between Sales and Marketing in many organizations.
-The Sales department complains that the Marketing department isn't giving them quality leads, and the Marketing department claims that the Sales department isn't working the leads they're giving them.
+There's a constant battle between sales and marketing teams in many organizations.
+The sales department complains that the marketing department isn't giving them quality leads, and the marketing department claims that the sales department isn't working the leads they're giving them.
 Each department depends upon the other to help produce the results the organization is looking for — and neither wants to take the blame if goals aren't met.

-Sales and Marketing should together come up with agreed-upon definitions of a marketing-qualified lead and a sales-qualified lead, so that everyone is on the same page and there's no ambiguity.
+Sales and Marketing teams should together come up with agreed-upon definitions of a marketing-qualified lead (MQL) and a sales-qualified lead (SQL), so that everyone is on the same page and there's no ambiguity.

-2. Marketing Needs to Know the Customers Like Sales Does
+2. Marketing Needs to Know the Customers As Sales Does

 Marketing deals with demographics and target market segments.
 They understand the customers in terms of the categories they fit into, but they don't always see them as individuals.
 In order for marketing to be as effective as it can be, it has to be customized and highly relevant.
-And unless you know your customers inside and out, you can't really get to that level of customization.
+Unless you know your customers inside and out, you can't really get to that level of customization and personalization.

 3. "We Did It Last Year" Isn't a Good Reason

 If there's one thing all CEOs love, it's metrics.
-Un-trackable marketing drive CEOs crazy.
+Untrackable marketing drives CEOs crazy.
 If you want to continue using a particular tactic or engaging on a particular platform, you've got to prove that it works.

-The Marketing department tends to be made up of creatives — visionary people who know how to persuade, know how to communicate, and know how to create amazing content.
+The marketing department tends to be made up of creatives — visionary people who know how to persuade, know how to communicate, and know-how to create amazing content.
 But creatives aren't usually math people.
-They don't like numbers.
-But the numbers are what tells their success story to the CEO.
+They don't like numbers, but numbers are what tells their success story to the CEO.

-Accurate measurement isn't easy, but Marketing needs to set up a tracking and metrics system.
-And with today's technology, there's really no excuse.
+Accurate measurement isn't easy, but marketing needs to set up a tracking and metrics system.
+With today's intuitive and advanced technology, there's really no excuse.
 Everything can be measured.